thronic-gh/VPNBypass/README.md

 If your VPN metric is lower than default Bypass routes, just turn off automatic metric in your NIC and set it to 1.
 This is a setting available in ncpa.cpl > NIC Properties > TCP/IPv4 properties > Advanced.

+TIP: You do not need to have client program open (some users seem to think so), it's just for viewing log and stop/starting the service.

 ## Changelog
 **2019.05.02: Updated Windows & GNU/Linux Release 1.2.0**
 [+] Upgraded DNS handling with support for round-robin A records.